 If you’re looking to get away and enjoy a relaxing beach vacation on one of Florida’s more exclusive islands, you’ve come to the right place.
 Our Anna Maria island rentals on Florida’s stunning west coast are ready for you, your family, and/or friends to step into and enjoy all the area has to offer.
 Our FL beachfront rentals cater to individuals, couples, and families looking to stay for any period of time on the island, but for this guide, we will focus on an itinerary of 7 days or a week-long stay.

 Below, check out everything you need to know to make the most of your 7-day stay on Anna Maria Island.
+There are many reasons why you should choose Anna Maria Island for your Florida vacation, and you’ll get to experience every single reason while following our 7-day itinerary.
 Let us help you plan your visit to Florida with this week-long vacation itinerary full of the attractions, activities, and places you need to visit on Anna Maria Island.
 You can always contact the vacation experts at Island Real Estate Vacations if you need help planning your vacation or with booking one of our stunning beachfront house rentals or condo rentals on Florida’s west coast.

 Day 1 – Getting to Anna Maria Island from the Airport